Sunday gas price update: Best and worst deals in Columbus - NewsBreak

 Sunday gas price update: Best and worst deals in Columbus

-According to GasBuddy’s data, gas prices in the Columbus area ranged from $2.99 per gallon to $3.22, with an average price of $3.12 for regular.
+According to GasBuddy, the average price in the Columbus area was $2.78 per gallon - but stations varied widely, with prices from $2.68 to $2.98 per gallon for regular.

-As of Sunday, the most expensive gas in the Columbus area appeared to be at BP, at 660 Neil Ave.
+The most expensive gas in the city Sunday registered at Sprint, at 712 N 5Th St.

-If you’re looking for a better deal than that, check out this list of the most expensive stations pumps in the Columbus area that as of 05:51 PM, Tuesday:
+If you want to save, check out this list of stations in the city, from most expensive to least as of 05:50 PM, Tuesday:

 |Regular